 Don’t Make An Impulsive Decision To Get A Cat

 You may not know what to get a certain someone in your life as a holiday gift, and then, like a sign from above, there is a volunteer from an animal shelter asking for donations outside your local grocery store.

 You can’t help but think that an adopted kitten would be the best gift for your friend, or spouse, or child, or parent!
 And you know they want one, so what’s the problem?

 Acting impulsively to give a kitten as a Christmas present is a bad idea, not only because you should always check that a pet is what a recipient wants as a gift, but because it does not give you time to consider the needs of the recipient.

 Do they want a young kitten, or will getting whatever cat you decide on at the shelter be okay?
 What if they want a mellow cat and you pick out a feisty kitten?

 Impulsively adopting a kitten as a gift doesn’t let the recipient pick the temperament, size, and age they want–all important factors when deciding on getting a kitten.

 Let The Recipient Pick Out The Kitten

-Suggest That Your Friend Wait Until AFTER The Holidays To Get Their New Kitten
+Suggest Your Friend Wait Until After The Holidays

 Have you ever given a cat or a kitten as a gift?
 What did you do to make sure everything went as smoothly as possible?
-Join the conversation in the comments section.
+Join the conversation in the comments below!